Refrezsh/strapi-query-builder/README.md

   .build();
 ```

-That is, it's possible to attach filters, sorting or even populations to both sub-builders and the main builder.
+That it, it's possible to attach filters, sorting or even populations to both sub-builders and the main builder.

-> More examples here

 ### Populate fragments

 Strapi has a powerful solution in the form of dynamic zones.
-Builder also supports this by `.on` operator.
+SQBuilder also supports this by `.on` operator.
 [Strapi populate fragment](https://docs.strapi.io/dev-docs/api/entity-service/populate#populate-fragments)

 ```ts
 const filterCategories = new SQBuilder()